combine-org/combine-specifications/specifications/frog-objective-version-1.md

 # FROG Objective Version 1
 ![FROG logo](./files/frog-logo.png)

+The FROG objective report is a file reporting the objective value of the model.

 Identifier for this specification is: https://identifiers.org/combine.specifications:frog-objective-version-1

 **FROG analysis** - a community standard to foster reproducibility and curation of constraint-based models.
 FROG provides guidelines, best practices, and a set of standardized FBA analyses to assess reproducibility and curation efforts.